angel-ibm/datagovernance/docs/index.md

 # Data Governance Tutorial

+Welcome to data governance with IBM Cloud Pak for Data and IBM Knowledge Catalog.
+Please open the following section and watch the video (Engish, German or Spanish) that introduces the main idea of the tutorial.

-??? abstract "Teaser Video (click to unfold) "
+??? abstract "Presentation Video (click to unfold)"

     === "Deutsch"